Grey tan home in tropical climate with a palm tree.

 The Bottom Line: Be Careful When Considering Nontraditional Loans

-Nontraditional loans are an option for borrowers in need of unique financing to suit their needs, but these loans come with risks as well that you should consider before seeking one out.
+Nontraditional loans are an option for borrowers in need of unique financing to suit their needs, but these loans come with much higher risks that you should consider before seeking one out.

-If you are exploring your mortgage options, check out our guide to getting a mortgage even if your credit isn’t the best or apply for a mortgage online today to see what traditional loan options might be available to you.
+If you are exploring your mortgage options, start an application for a mortgage online today to see what traditional, conventional, or government loan options might be available to you.

 Sidney Richardson